Perception, evolution, truth

 Wherein the likelihood that organisms’ perceptual representations correspond to external structures is examined by appeal to evolutionary and decision‑theoretic considerations, and adaptive fitness consequences are considered.

 Placeholder.
-Are the representations we organisms have likely to correspond to things in the world, and if so, how?
-The TED talk version is “Does evolution favour organisms seeing truth”.
-I do not love this framing myself; I prefer to think about “likely to perceive truth, and if so what that might be”.
-I do not love this framing, for all that it makes great TED talks.
-I would prefer to think about decision theory of representations in learners, but that is not catchy.
+Are the representations we, as organisms, have likely to correspond to things in the world, and if so, how?
+The TED Talk version is “Does evolution favour organisms seeing truth?”
+I don’t love this framing myself; I prefer to think about “likely to perceive truth, and if so, what that might be”.
+I don’t love this framing, even though it makes for great TED talks.
+I’d prefer to think about decision theory of representations in learners, but that’s not catchy.

 See also predictive coding and semantics.

-1 Do our internal models converge upon truth?
+1 Do our internal models converge on truth?

 One nice framing of this question is due to Dan Williams: Why do people believe true things?

-Donald D. Hoffman has a whole research question about evolutionary selection against veridical perception, including a TED Talk, other talks, Quanta article long form lectures… Sounds like a “selection theorem” argument?
+Donald D. Hoffman has a whole research programme about evolutionary selection against veridical perception, including a TED Talk, other talks, Quanta article, long form lectures… Sounds like a “selection theorem” argument?

 2 Incoming